The Cycle of Marketing Planning

 Tactics, Tactics, Tactics

 When it comes to tactics, tactics are legion.
-There are so many marketing tactics, social media, content marketing, advertising, and PR, the list is almost endless.
-I’m not going to go through a list of tactics here, because let’s face it, you can Google tactics until the cows come home and have an endless list.
+There are so many marketing tactics, including social media, email marketing, content marketing, advertising, and PR, the list is almost endless.
+I'm not going to go through a list of tactics here, because let's face it, you can Google tactics until the cows come home and have an endless list.

 More on marketing tactics later.
 What I would encourage you to focus on is what tactics are going to get you to your goal.